rabix/benten/README.md

 Many advanced CWL users are comfortable creating tools and workflows "by hand" using a plain text editor.
 When creating complex enough workflows there are some activities that can get tedious, repetitive and error prone when done manually.
+_Benten_ is a GUI that automates and simplifies some of these tasks.
-_Benten_ is a language server for the Common Workflow Language that automates and simplifies these tasks.
-(List of [tools] that support LSP).
+_Benten Language Server_ is a language server for the Common Workflow Language that supplies autocomplete functionality (List of [tools] that support LSP).

 [tools]: https://microsoft.github.io/language-server-protocol/implementors/tools/